deepaucksharma/mysql-k8s/README.md

 # MySQL-New Relic-k6 Load Testing Environment

 ## Overview

-Welcome to the **MySQL-New Relic-k6 Load Testing Environment** repository.
-This project is designed to provide a comprehensive setup for developing, testing, and demonstrating MySQL performance using the Employees sample database.
-It integrates **New Relic** for monitoring and **k6.io** for load testing, orchestrated via **Docker** for local development and **Kubernetes** for QA and demo deployments.
+This project provides a comprehensive solution for developing, testing, and demonstrating MySQL performance using the Employees sample database.
+It integrates New Relic for monitoring and k6.io for load testing, orchestrated through Docker for local development and Kubernetes for scalable deployments in QA and demo environments.

+### Primary Objectives
+- Ensure high performance and reliability of MySQL database operations
+- Implement robust monitoring and alerting through New Relic
+- Enable seamless scalability using Kubernetes orchestration
+- Provide optimal developer experience with Docker-based local development
+- Facilitate comprehensive load testing using k6.io

+## Architecture Overview

+The solution architecture comprises several interconnected components:

+1. **MySQL Database Layer**
+   - Hosts the Employees sample database
+   - Optimized configuration for performance and scalability
+   - Integrated with New Relic for database monitoring
+   - Persistent storage configuration for data retention

+2. **API Layer (Node.js/Express)**
+   - RESTful endpoints for database interactions
+   - Connection pooling and query optimization
+   - New Relic APM integration for performance tracking
+   - Swagger/OpenAPI documentation
+   - Error handling and logging

+3. **Monitoring Layer (New Relic)**
+   - Infrastructure monitoring
+   - Application performance monitoring (APM)
+   - Database performance monitoring
+   - Custom dashboards and alerts
+   - Performance analytics and reporting

+4. **Load Testing Layer (k6)**
+   - Realistic user interaction simulation
+   - Performance benchmarking
+   - Scalability testing
+   - Integration with New Relic for metrics correlation
+   - Custom test scenarios and thresholds

+5. **Container Orchestration**
+   - **Docker:** Local development environment
+     - Multi-container setup with docker-compose
+     - Volume management for persistence
+     - Network isolation and service discovery
+   - **Kubernetes:** QA and Demo environments
+     - Deployment configurations
+     - Service definitions
+     - ConfigMaps and Secrets management
+     - Resource quotas and limits

 ## Table of Contents